Learning Representations from Product Titles for Modeling Shopping Transactions: Introduction

-Technically, BASTEXT consists of two \textit{text encoders} that map the textual contents of the products in a basket and a potential product into fixed-size vector representations.
-A classifier identifies whether the potential product is relevant to the basket based on their vector representations.
-This identification enables us to learn product representations that are strong in identifying which products are likely to be in the same basket.
-Because the basket data is not an obvious dataset for training a classifier, we show how to form such data from the baskets.
+Technically, BASKET consists of two \textit{text encoders}, which map the textual contents of the products in a basket and a potential product into fixed-size vector representations.
+A classifier will identify whether the potential product is relevant to the basket or not, based on their vector representations.
+This enables us to learn product representations that are strong in identifying which products are likely to be in the same basket, which products are not.
+Since the basket data is not an obvious dataset for training a classifier, we will present how to form such data from the baskets.

-The advantages of BASTEXT are as follows. \begin{itemize} \item It is a scalable model.
-Because the classifier operates on low-dimensional vector representations, it can model millions of baskets efficiently. \item It is a flexible model.
-It allows various types of text encoders to be used and enables the use of pretrained word vectors for learning better representations. \item It is a multipurpose model.
-It can recommend the products in various scenarios and is a strong baseline for keyword-based product search. \end{itemize}
+The advantages of the BASTEXT are as follows: \begin{itemize} \item It is a scalable model.
+Since the classifier operates on low-dimensional vector representations, it can model millions of baskets efficiently. \item It is a flexible model.
+It allows various types of text encoders to be used.
+It also enables to use of pre-trained word vectors for learning better representations. \item It is a multi-purpose model.
+It can recommend the products in various scenarios.
+It can also be a strong baseline for keyword-based product search. \end{itemize}